Gradient-free optimization via integration: Results on gradient descent with smooth approximations

-\end{definition} In words, strong lower-semicontinuity is lower-semicontinuity excluding discontinuities at isolated points.
-Remark that we do not make any assumption on smoothness of the function; the class of strongly lower-semicontinuous functions includes indicator functions of closed sets, step functions, ceiling functions; but also not-everywhere differentiable continuous and discontinuous (if there are not isolated discontinuity points) functions. \begin{example} The step function $f:\R\to \R$ defined by is strongly lower-semicontinuous.
-The following function is lower-semicontinuous everywhere but at $\theta=0$,
+In words, strong lower semi-continuity is lower semi-continuity excluding discontinuities at isolated points.
+Remark that we do not make any assumption on smoothness of the function; the class of strongly lower semi-continuous functions includes indicator functions of closed sets, step functions, ceiling functions; but also not-everywhere differentiable continuous and discontinuous (if there are not isolated discontinuity points) functions.
+Strong upper semi-continuity can be accordingly defined.